BhavyaShah99/cross-stitch-builder/README.md

 It uses k-means clustering algorithm in R to cluster the image colors together to form a smooth and clean cross-stitch for you.

 Take a look at the vignette to understand how to use these functions to build your cross-stitch.

+To use the functions, place source("functions.R") at the top of your R script.